osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## Shared Memory &amp; Zero-Copy - Full support for **ALL**  **ROS 2 platforms**

-[Fast DDS supports Shared memory &amp; Zero-copy](https://www.eprosima.com/index.php/products-all/tools/eprosima-shared-memory) **in all supported platforms** including windows, while cycloneDDS has [many limitations](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory.html#limitations) and **no windows support.**
+[Fast DDS supports Shared memory &amp; Zero-copy](https://www.eprosima.com/index.php/products-all/tools/eprosima-shared-memory) **in all supported platforms** including windows, while Cyclone DDS has [many limitations](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory.html#limitations) and **no windows support.**

 Another interesting feature of our shared memory implementation is that it is fully integrated with Fast DDS, and **it does not require to run any external daemon** , as in other implementations.